Structure in Deep Reinforcement Learning: A Survey and Open Problems: Open Problems in Structured Reinforcement Learning

 Foundation models~\shortcite{brown-neurips20a,openai-arxiv23a,kirillov-arxiv23a} refer to a paradigm where a large model is pre-trained on large and heterogeneous datasets and fine-tuned for specific tasks.
 These models are ``foundational" in the sense that they can serve as the basis for a wide range of tasks, reducing the need for training separate models for each task from scratch.

 Foundation models for RL come increasingly closer to becoming a reality.
-Such RL models would follow a similar concept of training a large model on a wide variety of tasks, environments, and behaviors to be fine-tuned for specific downstream tasks.
+Such RL models would follow a similar concept of training a large model on various tasks, environments, and behaviors to be fine-tuned for specific downstream tasks.
 SMART~\shortcite{sun-iclr23a}, one of the current contenders for such models, follows this paradigm by using a self-supervised and control-centric objective that encourages the transformer-based model to capture control-relevant representation and demonstrates superior performance when used for fine-tuning.
 AdA~\shortcite{ada-arxiv23a} trains an in-context learning agent on a vast distribution of tasks where the task factors are generated from a latent ruleset.

 Given the pre-training paradigm, these methods are highly data-dependent in principle.
 However, incorporating large amounts of data can demonstrate scalability benefits by reducing fine-tuning costs for distributed applications.
-A natural question that arises is the role of Structured RL in the realm of end-end learning and big data.
-Even though such methods subscribe to an end-to-end paradigm, structural decompositions can benefit them in different ways.
+A natural question is the role of Structured RL in the realm of end-end learning and big data.
+Even though such methods subscribe to an end-to-end paradigm, structural decompositions can benefit them differently.

+\paragraph{Discovering Structure using Foundation Models} Foundation models offer avenues to discover structure in an unsupervised manner.
+Such methods have traditionally been prevalent in unsupervised RL, particularly by learning unsupervised skills.
+Integrating foundation models allows for learning predictive representations of different pipeline parts and discovering behaviors across modalities in different domains.
+Therefore, such methods can offer a good way to implicitly learn decompositions in problems and, consequently, utilize them using the aforementioned patterns.

 \paragraph{Interpretability and Selection during Fine-tuning.} Researchers can better understand the decomposability in the pre-trained models by categorizing methods based on how they incorporate structure.
-Consequently, this can guide the selection processes for fine-tuning methods depending on the tasks at hand.
+Consequently, this can guide the selection processes for fine-tuning methods depending on the tasks.
 Passive learning from pre-trained models can benefit from better explanations about what parts of a fine-tuning task space might be suited for what kind of warmstarting strategies.
 Additionally, incorporating interpretability-oriented decompositions such as relational representations can help design more interpretable fine-tuning methods.